abhishekramakuri/Ecommerce-Sales-Analysis-/README.md

 # Online Sales Data Analysis

-You can interact with the web app [here](http://online-sales-analysis.herokuapp.com/).

 Online sales is a critical revenue stream for many businesses, and because of its digital nature, each transaction can be recorded and used to infer insights about a business and its products, processes, and customers.